StOBSA/Project/Readme.md

 # StOBGA

 ## What is it?
-StOBGA is a genetic algorithm introduced in 2020 and described in a paper authored by Rosenberg et al. It is a novel approach to find the Minimum Euclidean Steiner Tree, connecting a set of *Terminals* in the presence of polygonal *Obstacles* with arbitrary weights (anything goes, 0 to ∞).
+StOBGA is a genetic algorithm introduced in 2021 by Rosenberg et al.
+It is a metaheuristic algorithm, searching for solutions to instances of the Euclidean Steiner Tree Problem with Soft Obstacles.

-## How does it work?
+## How to use it?
-As a genetic algorithm usually does, the principles of evolution are employed to shape the individuals over the course of multiple generations to form ever better solutions.
-Read Rosenberg et al.'s paper if you are curious - or try

-    $ git checkout graphics
-    $ cargo run --release -- SoftObstacles/terminals2.csv SoftObstacles/obstacles2.csv

-if you want to see it in action.

-## Why?
-This is an independent replication of Rosenberg et al.'s paper to verify the authors' results.
+This is an independent replication of the algorithm described by Rosenberg et al..
 The Steiner Tree Problem itself is an NP-Hard problem that plays a role in a large number of fields, like transportation or communication network planning.

-StOBGA shows how a theoretically hard problem can often be solved well enough through the help of heuristic algorithms!
+The replication was implemented in the [Rust](https://www.rust-lang.org/tools/install) programming language.
+To build the executable, execute

+    cargo build --release

+Alternatively, the program can be run using

+    cargo run --release -- <terminal-file.csv> <obstacle-file.csv> <random-seed : int>

+## Variants
+The code used for the the variants
+M1, M2 ,M3, P1, P2, P3, SA1, SA2, and SA3
+can be found on the corresponding branches of this git repository.

-## Notes
+## Results
- - geos.triangulation most likely introduces randomness into the program, making perfect replications (even through the use of the same seed) infeasible...
-  - mh, no that wasn't it...
+The results of ten runs of ten variants of StOBGA over 79 problem instances can be found in the `results` folder.